The Donation Match has been Extended and Expanded!

 Endowment funds are essential to the long-term stability of any academic institution.
 It is the legacy that one generation of alumni and past parent donors can leave to ensure the strength and permanence of an institution.
 A donation to the endowment is a gift that will support the school in perpetuity since only the return on the capital is utilized as a source of funds.
 Gifts to the endowment may be made in support of the funds listed above, or special initiatives, including capital projects and curriculum enhancements.

-If you have questions or require further information, please contact An Tran, Advancement and Alumni Relations Coordinatorat 1.800.263.2923 x223 or firstname.lastname@example.org
+If you have questions or require further information, please contact the Advancement Department at 1.800.263.2923 ext.
+223 or firstname.lastname@example.org

 The generosity and commitment of NJC donors is of great importance to our school, and makes a significant impact on the lives and futures of our students.